DIET RECOMMENDATIONS FOR PEOPLE ON DIALYSIS

 What Diet Should I Follow While on Dialysis?

-One of the biggest questions for people on dialysis is what else they can do to slow the effects of kidney failure.
-If you suffer from chronic kidney disease, it is important for you to pay attention to your diet and nutrition.
+One of the biggest questions for people on dialysis is what diet should they follow while on dialysis.
+If you suffer from chronic kidney disease and are on dialysis, it is important for you to pay attention to your diet and nutrition.
+Your first priority is to talk with a Renal Registered Dietitian on staff at the dialysis center.
+They will be able to guide you through the renal diet and dialysis.

 General Guidelines

 The best diet for renal health varies from person to person.
-The guidelines below are general suggestions that are good for people in kidney failure.
-Like with the proper amount of dialysis, specific food and drink choices can help improve how you feel.
+The guidelines below are general suggestions that are good for people who have kidney failure and are on dialysis.
+The proper amount of dialysis as prescribed by the doctor & specific food and drink choices as discussed with your dietitian can help improve how you feel

 Limit Your Fluid Intake